jmettraux/rufus-tokyo/lib/rufus/edo/README.txt

 == Rufus::Edo::NetTyrant

-Note : 'NetTyrant' instead of 'Tyrant' to clearly show that this class isn't a C binding but a simple [Ruby] network implementation of a connection to a Tyrant.
+Note : 'NetTyrant' instead of 'Tyrant' to clearly show that this class isn't a C binding but a simple [pure Ruby] network implementation of a connection to a Tyrant.

   require 'rufus/edo/ntyrant'